What is Encore Louisville?

 How does a nonprofit apply to work with Encore Louisville?

 The needs of the nonprofit organizations will be identified through a Request for Proposal (RFP) process.
 Learn more about what’s involved for nonprofit agencies.

 What happens after my application is submitted?

-Applicants will be notified of selection decisions in the fall.
+Applicants will be notified of selection decisions in late fall.